puppetlabs/puppet-docs/source/pe/3.7/razor_reference.markdown

 `register-nodes` accepts the following parameters:

-* `hw_info`, required, provides the hardware information for the node.
+* `hw_info`: Required, provides the hardware information for the node.
   This is used to match the node on first boot with the record in the database.
 The `hw_info` can contain all or a subset of the following
   entries:
-  * `netN` the MAC addresses of each network interface, for example `net0` or `net2`.
-The order of the MAC addresses is not significant.
+  * `netN`: The MAC addresses of each network interface, for example `net0` or `net2`: The order of the MAC addresses is not significant.
-  * `serial` the DMI serial number of the node.
+  * `serial`: The DMI serial number of the node.
-  * `asset` the DMI asset tag of the node.
+  * `asset`: The DMI asset tag of the node.
-  * `uuid` DMI UUID of the node.
+  * `uuid`: DMI UUID of the node.
-* `installed` a boolean flag indicating whether this node should be considered installed and therefore not eligible for reprovisioning by Razor
+* `installed`: A boolean flag indicating whether this node should be considered installed and therefore not eligible for reprovisioning by Razor